ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Office API/More information/Changelog/index.md

 - Added the ApiRange/GetAreas method to Spreadsheet API.
 - Added the ApiRange/Insert method to Spreadsheet API.
 - Added the ApiRange/Paste method to Spreadsheet API.
-- Changed the *data- parameter type of the ApiRange/SetValue method of Spreadsheet API.
+- Changed the *data* parameter type of the ApiRange/SetValue method of Spreadsheet API.

 ### Layout methods